Analyse and compute with Sensitive Data Desktop

 from any modern web-browser.

-After entering your username and passworod, you need to verify your identity (or Multi factor Authentication, MFA) by entering the verification code provided via mobile application.
+After entering your username and passworod, you need to verify your identity with a second verification step , also called Multi factor Authentication, MFA.
+Enter the verification code provided via mobile application and press on Continue.

-For specific guidance regarding the MFA activation on your CSC account, see the MFA paragraph.
+For specific guidance regarding the activation of the second verification step on your CSC account, see the MFA paragraph.

 Setting up a virtual Desktop